-Homeless Link is a partner in new Enterprise Development Programme, funded by Access - the foundation for social investment.
+Homeless Link is a partner in the Enterprise Development Programme, funded by Access - the foundation for social investment.

 A Quiet Crisis

 At Lloyds Bank Foundation tackling homelessness has always been a core priority.
 We currently fund and support nearly 100 charities – including many Homeless Link members – working to prevent homelessness in communities right across England and Wales.

 The issues they face are well known: a lack of affordable housing, reductions in funding and changes to housing benefit.
 This, compounded by cuts to support services, is driving up homelessness and making it harder for homeless people to get the help they need and for the charities working with them to provide it.

 Whilst local government is often seen as the bogeyman, imposing cuts on hard-pressed charities and providers, we can’t ignore the extreme financial pressure they themselves are under.
 To understand the picture better we commissioned new research from the New Policy Institute looking at local government spending on services for adults and children facing disadvantage.

 ‘A Quiet Crisis’ analyses official government data on local authority spending in England over the five years since 2011/12 on services including homelessness, mental health, learning disabilities, asylum seekers, addiction and looked-after children.

 The findings for homelessness are particularly alarming.
 Spending on housing services for disadvantaged people has been cut by 13%.
 Within that the Supporting People programme was cut by 57%, yet spending on temporary accommodation has increased by 57% to become the largest category of spend.
 In total in 2011/12 local authorities were spending some £1290m on preventive housing services compared to £610m on crisis support.
 Five years later and the picture has completely switched with preventive services being cut £590m or 46% to try to accommodate a 58% increase on crisis spending to £970m.